 With Linear’s resources, the company also expanded its dealer-training schedule to offer at least one training session per quarter per sales territory, Burkhardt continued.
 Previously, SpeakerCraft held one to two sessions per year per territory.

 Sales growth continues at high double-digit rates, he continued.
 “Linear purchases companies that are running great and leaves them alone,” Burkhardt said.
 For that reason, he added, Linear hasn’t had to consolidate the back-office functions of acquired companies, enabling them to maintain their identities.

 Acquired companies, however, get the opportunity to share products or technologies.
 SpeakerCraft, for example, has begun distributing the structured-wiring and video-distribution products of Open House and Channel Plus.
-SpeakerCraft has also been able to take advantage of Elan technologies.
-Future SpeakerCraft products, for example, will take advantage of Elan's door-bell-override technology, Burkhardt said.
+SpeakerCraft has also been able to take advantage of ELAN technologies, and Linear companies are able to share technologies.
+Future SpeakerCraft products, for example, will take advantage of ELAN’s door-bell-override technology, Burkhardt said.

 Carlsbad, Calif.-based Linear is a worldwide supplier of wireless residential security systems, intercoms, garage door operators, RF remote controls and medical/emergency reporting systems.

 Linear parent Nortek, which is privately held, offers building, remodeling and indoor environmental control products for residential and commercial markets.